Kyle N. Campbell, PharmD, MS

 Director, Clinical Quality Measures

 Dr. Peel brings 15 years of clinical and 12 years of measure development and maintenance experience to her role at HSAG.
 She currently serves as the primary point of contact on the MACRA Cooperative Agreement Technical Assistance (CATA) task order, successfully launching CMS’s initial support project for recipient measure developers.
 In this role, she directs a team of measure experts who identify and tailor support for recipients as they develop a variety of measures, including patient-reported outcome performance measures and electronic clinical quality measures.
-In addition to directing the CATA support team, Dr. Peel directed the measure implementation help desk team for the CMS Physician Quality Reporting System (PQRS) and Electronic Prescribing program.
+Previously Dr. Peel directed the measure implementation help desk team for the CMS Physician Quality Reporting System (PQRS) and Electronic Prescribing program.
 She has extensive experience with development of educational products related to quality measures, including presentations, frequently asked questions, fact sheets, and guidance documents.
 She regularly reviews recipient progress reports and measure development products, providing recommendations regarding best practices for both measure development and project success.
 She has led clinical analytics teams supporting CMS on physician quality measures since the inception of the national physician-based quality measures program in 2007.
 She led the teams that maintained over 300 measure specifications for the national program, creating multiple versions of measure specifications, implementation, and other educational materials specific to understanding the measures, the program, and multiple data submission methods.
 Dr. Peel has participated on expert panels with CMS and the National Quality Forum (NQF) to improve measure development.
 Her experience includes supporting information-gathering activities; providing clinical subject matter expertise through implementation of quality measures; facilitation of collaborative ad hoc analyses; and drafting responses to support CMS in rulemaking specific to quality measures and program rules.
 Her 15 years of clinical experience began as an owner and chiropractic physician.
 She developed quality assurance/control programs for clinicians in radiology and radiation safety and oversaw operations for internal medicine, physical therapy, mental health, and chiropractic services.
 Dr. Peel received a Doctor of Chiropractic degree from Palmer College of Chiropractic, where she also completed a radiology residence.
 She holds Master’s degrees in Public Health and Healthcare Administration from Des Moines (Iowa) University and is certified as a Project Management Professional and as an Administrator in Physician Practice Management.

 Tsu-Hsuan “Sherry” Yang, PharmD